chopchop505/surfana/README.md

 # About

-Simple playground to try together combination of awesome tools: Grafana 6 + Loki + Prometheus.
+Simple project to use Grafana + Loki + Prometheus.

 # Start & Stop